Preparation for an audit

 Under the Queensland Quality Standards, PEOs are required to conduct an annual self-assessment audit against the standards.
 These self-assessment audits enable PEOs to identify issues and implement improvements to ensure continuous compliance with the Queensland Quality Standards.

 A PEO is required to undertake the self-assessment process by 31 December each year.
-The Chief Executive Officer of the organisation is then required to submit to the Department of Education and Training a signed statement that the self-assessment was undertaken and the organisation continues to be compliant against the Queensland Quality Standards.
+The Chief Executive Officer of the organisation is then required to submit to the department a signed statement that the self-assessment was undertaken and the organisation continues to be compliant against the Queensland Quality Standards.
 A

 self-assessment report template is available.